fengdi-liu/wi21-cse110-lab4/part1/part1.md

 6. Before the function call, nothing will happen for line 12, since there is nothing to pass in.
 But after the function call, error showed  "ReferenceError: discountedPrice is not defined".
 The variable discounted and finalPrice are defined as let, which is fine.
 But the "discountedPrice" is defined as let type in side a for loop, and for the let behave, it is not allowed to use inside the loop.

 7. Before the function call, nothing will happen for line 13, since there is nothing to pass in.
 But after the function call,error showed  "ReferenceError: discountedPrice is not defined".
 The variable discounted and finalPrice are defined as let, which is fine.
 But the "discountedPrice" is defined as let type in side a for loop, and for the let behave, it is not allowed to use inside the loop.
 And "finalPrice" is related to "discountedPrice", so error will keep to here.
+But if I comment out line 12, it will display: 150

 8. The function returns "Reference Error", since variables declared with the "let" keyword have block scope, let can not with other let in same scope.